gvssafronov/futriix/README.md

 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!
 *** Thanks again!
-Now go create something AMAZING!
+Now go create something AMAZING! :D -->
--->

 <!-- PROJECT LOGO -->